 - Service and hospitality

-Criteria that determine whether you need a workers’ compensation lawyer include:
+Criteria that determine whether you have a workers’ compensation claim and may need an Atlanta workers’ compensation lawyer include:

-- You need to dispute a decision made by your employer
+- You need to dispute a workers’ compensation decision made by your employer.

-- You have been refused medical assistance for the condition resulting from your injury
+- You have been refused medical treatment for the condition resulting from your injury.